froboy/yusaopeny_docs/content/en/docs/_index.md

 - Distributes communication about YMCA Website Services
 - Organizes events for the YMCA Website Services community—including an annual meeting each June

 YMCA Website Services is similar to the [Thunder Coalition](http://www.thunder.org) for the publishing industry, which has generously agreed to share some of the same concepts and content that you see used on this site.

-# Details
-For more details please visit [ds.ymca.org](ds.ymca.org).
+For more details please visit [ds.ymca.org](https://ds.ymca.org).

+{{< recently-edited >}}